Skip to main content

 provided planning sessions, retreats, and a major training event for our bivocational/small church pastors.

 Department-sponsored events include Leadership Development Workshops, Preaching Conference, State Ministry Assistants Conference,

 Professional Certification and Office SkillShops for Ministry Assistants, Ministers’ Wives Conference, Bivocational/Small Church

 Ministers Fellowships, Church-Related Vocations Programs, Church Facilities and Furnishings Workshop, Student Day at the Baptist

 Preach - Teach - Care - Equip - Lead - Guide - Support - Grow

 One Great Commission, NT Ministries, Balanced Growth, Boldness for Jesus Christ

-Click here to view Brochure for 2013 events
+Click here to view/print Brochure for 2014 events